Ariana Grande's Carpool Karaoke Is Flawless & Downright Hilarious

 Advertisement

 As for gossip, we did get some tea.
-The "God Is A Woman" singer totally shot down the pregnancy rumors that seem to pop up every week, as well as that one ridiculous rumor that she has to be carried everywhere she goes.
+The "God Is A Woman" singer totally shot down the pregnancy rumours that seem to pop up every week, as well as that one ridiculous rumour that she has to be carried everywhere she goes.

 That didn't stop Corden from wanting to perpetuate it.
 As the two pulled over to get coffee, he had Grande hop on his back before entering the Starbucks.